Background Check for Real Estate License: 8 Requirements (Search Now)

 Applicants must keep in mind that they must have a clear civil and criminal history for the last seven years before they can apply.
 Even if their criminal history is clear, if they have any civil infractions, it can be impossible to obtain a real estate agent membership.3

-How Far Back Does A Real Estate Background Check Go?
+How Far Back Does a Real Estate Background Check Go?

 A real estate background check will go back seven years, but the specific amount of time depends on the state and local laws regarding the type of check being utilized by the employer.4